 However, some people may experience body-wide symptoms that cause discomfort.
 Doctors can prescribe antiviral medications to speed up recovery and reduce the risk of future occurrences in these cases.

-To check for genital herpes, a doctor may use polymerase chain reaction tests.
-These tests amplify small parts of the virus DNA for detection.
+To check for genital herpes, a doctor may use

 Other tests include serologic tests, a blood analysis used to detect the antibodies that the body uses to fight the virus.